 Data was captured for 10 seconds of very fast circles each time, using a Razer DeathAdder V4 Pro at 45,000 DPI and 8 kHz polling.

-Onboard USB (ASUS ProArt X670E-CREATOR WIFI)
+Onboard USB-A (ASUS ProArt X670E-CREATOR WIFI)

 The longest intervals get close to 2 milliseconds.
 Depending on when & how the game engine captures input data, jerk is possible at 500 Hz.